AutoGPTQ/AutoGPTQ/README.md

 # AutoGPTQ
-Automatically compress almost all Causal LM in transformers using GPTQ algorithm.
+Automatically compress almost all Causal LMs in transformers using GPTQ algorithm.